-The API should emit signals on changes of any of this information, using the 1074 standard org.freedesktop.DBus.Properties signals.
-We recommend the following 1075 API, exposed at the well-known name org.apertis.Navigation1: 1076 /\ This object should implement the org.freedesktop.DBus.ObjectManager standard 1077 API to expose all existing routes to clients.
-1078 \ / 1079 object /org/apertis/Navigation1/Routes { 1080 read-only i property CurrentRoute; /\ index into routes, or negative for 'no current route' \/ 1081 read-only ao property Routes; /\ paths of objects representing potential routes, with the most highly recommen-1082 1083 1084 One of these objects is created for each potential route.
-1085 Each object path is suffixed by a meaningless ID to ensure its uniqueness.
-1086 Route objects are immutable once published.
-Any change should be done by 1087 1088 adding a new route and removing the old one. \ / 1089 object /org/apertis/Navigation1/Routes/\$ID { 1090 read-only a(dd) property Geometry; /\ array of latitude-longitude pairs in order, from the start point to the d 1091 read-only u property TotalDistance; /\ in metres \/ 1092 read-only u property TotalTime; /\ in seconds \/ 1093 read-only a{ss} property Title; /\ mapping from language name to a human-1094 readable title of the route in this language.
-Language names are using the POSIX locale format with locale identi 1095 read-only a{ua{ss}} property GeometryDescriptions; /\ array of pairs of index and description, which attach a 1096 1097 Syntax is a pseudo-IDL and types are as defined in the D-Bus spec-1098 ification, http://dbus.freedesktop.org/doc/dbus-specification.html 1099 #type-system 1100
+/\ This object should implement the org.freedesktop.DBus.ObjectManager standard

+'''

+1079

+object /org/apertis/Navigation1/Routes {

+read-only i property CurrentRoute; / index into routes, or negative for 'no current route' /

+1081

+read-only as property Routes; / paths of objects representing potential routes, with the most highly recommen-

+1082

+1083

+One of these objects is created for each potential route.

+1085

+Each object path is suffixed by a meaningless ID to ensure its uniqueness.

+Route objects are immutable once published.
+Any change should be done by

+1087

+1088

+adding a new route and removing the old one.

+1089

+object /org/apertis/Navigation1/Routes/$ID {

+1090

+read-only a(dd) property Geometry; / array of latitude-longitude pairs in order, from the start point to the d

+1091

+read-only u property TotalDistance; / in metres /

+1092

+read-only u property TotalTime; / in seconds /

+1093

+read-only a{ss} property Title; / mapping from language name to a human-

+1094

+readable title of the route in this language.
+Language names are using the POSIX locale format with locale identi

+read-only a{ua{ss}} property GeometryDescriptions; / array of pairs of index and description, which attach a

+1096

+1097

+Syntax is a pseudo-IDL and types are as defined in the D-Bus spec-

+1098

+ification, http://dbus.freedesktop.org/doc/dbus-specification.html

+'''

-Navigation route list backends The backend for the route list service is provided by the navigation application bundle, which may be built-in or provided by a user-installed bundle.
-If no navigation bundle is installed, no backend is used, and the route list service must return an error when called.
+Navigation route list backends The backend for the route list service is 1101 provided by the navigation application bundle, which may be built-in or provided by a user-installed bundle.
+If no navigation bundle is installed, no backend 1103 is used, and the route list service must return an error when called.
+1104

-On the Apertis SDK, a navigation bundle is not available, so a mock backend should be written which presents route lists provided by the developer.
-This will allow applications to be tested using route lists of the developer's choice.
+On the Apertis SDK, a navigation bundle is not available, so a mock backend 1105 should be written which presents route lists provided by the developer.
+This 1106 will allow applications to be tested using route lists of the developer's choice.
+1107